 LibriVox

-LibriVox is a specialised Z Library alternative for audiobooks, built entirely around public-domain works.
-Volunteers from around the world record readings of classic books and make them available for free download or streaming.
+LibriVox is a specialised Z Library alternative for audiobooks, built around public-domain works.
+Volunteers record readings of classic books and make them available for free download or streaming.

 Content focus